-Skills for planning and leading your outing are covered in subsequent sections in this chapter and in Chapter 4.
+Designing, planning, and conducting your outing are covered more in Chapter 4 and in subsequent sections in this chapter.

 Participants

 Your outing needs to have participants to count as a trip: you, a close friend, and the assistant leader do not make an acceptable provisional trip.
 An outing with leaders, but no participants, is not considered a Sierra Club outing.
 Provisional outings at the O-1 and O-2 levels should have at least six participants, not counting the two leaders, to demonstrate group management skills adequately.